vmwarechina/written/raspberrypi.md

 1.  `sudo apt-get install chromium-browser`
 1.  `sudo apt-get install openssh-server`

+in the end, i used raspbian-lite with lxde, the interface is actually very similar to mate (gnome 3) and seems to be built for lightweightness.

+TODO: raspi-config and install instructions for lxde

 once you have everything tweaked to your liking, operating system plus all the application code and configuration, you can save an image of the entire system and create an image that you can then use etcher to copy onto other microsd cards.

+TODO: dd command

 ### backend server